5 startling things from Alberta AG's report on Alison Redford

 Redford's office engaged "block booking" government planes, a practice in which they'd block extra tickets on the plane to give the "appearance that the aircraft was so full that other passengers could not ride on the same flight," the report found.

 Saher said false "place-holder" passengers would be booked for the empty seats, and then removed before the trip sheet was printed.
-Redford and her former chief of staff denied know anything about the practice, he said.
+Redford and her former chief of staff denied knowing anything about the practice, he said.
 However, Saher said that based off interviews the idea appeared to have come from the premier's office.

 4) The 11th floor "premier's suite"